vgreen369/Data310/Lab3.md

 2. create the subplots
 3. add the data to the scatterplots
 4. add grids and ticks to the plots

 # Question 10
-Which of the following forms is not  linear in the weights ?
+Which of the following forms is not linear in the weights?

 ![equation](10.PNG)